mukaiizawa/Paren/man/man7/lang.md

 lang - Paren language specification.

 # DESCRIPTION
+This manual is primarily intended for language implementers.

+Language users are advised to refer to `paren-tutorial(7)`.

+This document describes the basic concepts of the language and the knowledge required to parse the file `$paren-home/modoles/core.p`, which is loaded at startup.

+Therefore, the reader macro defined in the evaluation of the startup file are not included in the description.
+The extensibility of the language, by the language itself, is one of the most important features of Paren.

 ## Paren
 Paren is a programming languages that written by S-expression and evaluates S-expressions.